Last updated: 29 January 2021

-Your supplier failed to bill you, and you requested bills from it
+Your supplier failed to bill you, even when you requested bills from it.

-Your supplier did not do anything about a query you raised about your account or meter, thereby allowing a large energy credit debt to build-up
+Your supplier did nothing about a query you raised about your account or meter, thereby allowing a large energy debt to build-up.

-There are some situations in which the customer may be judged to be at fault for back billing, which means that you will still need to pay for the underpaid electricity bill.
-Here are some of the conditions which may mean that you still need to pay:
+There are some situations in which you may be judged to be at fault for back billing, which means that you’ll still need to pay for the underpaid energy bill.
+Here are some of the conditions that could mean you still need to pay:

-You willfully avoided paying for your energy bill
+You wilfully avoided paying for your energy bill.

-You have not allowed your supplier to obtain meter readings or resolve queries (for example, you may have stopped it from entering the property or failed to respond to requests for meter details or meter readings)
+You have not allowed your supplier to obtain meter readings or resolve queries (for example, you may have prevented it from entering the property or failed to respond to requests for meter details or meter readings).

-If the above applies to your energy bill, you probably won’t be able to get a back bill write off.
-This means that you will need to pay for the back billing that you have received.
+If the above applies to your energy bill, you probably won’t be able to get a back bill write-off.
+This means that you will need to pay for the back billing that you’ve received.

-If you believe you have been sent an erroneous electricity bill, the first thing you should do is contact your energy supplier.
+If you believe you have been sent an erroneous gas or electricity bill, the first thing to do is contact your energy supplier.
 It will have a specific set of guidelines for handling complaints that you should follow.
-If the complaint hasn’t been resolved, there are further steps you can take, so contact Citizens Advice for a little more information.
+If the complaint hasn’t been resolved, there are further steps you can take, or you can contact Citizens Advice for more information.
 If the situation still has not been solved, you can contact the Energy Ombudsman.

-If you are required to pay for back billing, it’s possible that you won’t have enough money to deal with the bill all at once.
+If you’re required to pay for back billing, it’s possible that you won’t have enough money to pay the outstanding amount all at once.
 This is sometimes an issue when households have already budgeted for their energy bills before getting hit with an electricity bill for thousands of pounds from 12 months ago.
 In this situation, you can ask your energy supplier to set up a payment plan that will allow you to repay the electricity bill over the same length of time that the debt built up.
 For example, if the back billing stretches back nine months, you should be able to set up a payment plan that spreads your repayments across nine months.

-All in all, back billing can have a huge effect on your household’s finances, so it’s important that you understand what your rights are when it comes to these so-called “shock bills.”
-If you think that you have been erroneously charged for your energy bills, you should get in touch with your energy supplier as soon as possible, as it’s important to resolve these issues as quickly as you can.
+All in all, back billing can have a huge effect on your household’s finances, so it’s important that you understand what your rights are when it comes to these so-called “shock bills”.
+If you think you’ve been erroneously charged for your energy bills, you should get in touch with your energy supplier as soon as possible, as it’s important to resolve these issues as quickly as you can.